CI / CD Pipelines

 pdf |

-pdf, docx, or both |
+pdf, docx, html, odt, epub, both (pdf+docx), or all |

 config |